 What is the most challenging aspect to you, in living with diabetes?

 Always having to be aware and on guard for anything that might go wrong.
 Sometimes, I would just like to not have to worry about if I have insulin, glucose tabs, replacement pump supplies and all the other equipment I need on a daily basis.

 What was your reaction when you found out you had diabetes?

 I was really too young to understand what was going on.
-My parents just explained that I couldn’t eat sugar and I would have to take insulin shots every day for the rest of my life.
+My parents just explained that I couldn't eat sugar and I would have to take insulin shots every day for the rest of my life.
 They explained that there was medicine and I had all my fingers, toes, eyes, arm, legs and everything else, and we would just do what we had to keep me healthy.
-They never let me see their fear about the disease, so I had no fear and no less expectations for my life that anyone else.
+They never let me see their fear about the disease, so I had no fear and no less expectations for my life than anyone else.

 What was hardest for you and your family — emotionally?
 Or financially?

 I'm sure it was both for my parents.
 I can't imagine what they must have gone through when we found out.
 I was their perfect little baby girl and how could this have happened?
 I'm sure it was also hard on them financially too.
 My father had a good job and insurance, but I'm sure it was still a lot of money.
 As I became a young adult and got out on my own, it was financially hard on me.
 I had no idea how much everything was until I had to purchase it.

 How often do you have to test your glucose levels?